 - Simmer for 15 minutes.

-- Turn the eggs over to submerge the white tops into the sauce.
+- Turn the eggs over to submerge the white tops in the sauce.

 - Add scallion.
 Continue to simmer for 15 additional minutes.